 Changing the wireless channel - Depending on local wireless traffic and interference, switching the wireless channel of your network can improve performance and reliability.
-The default channel the router is shipped with is channel 11, you may choose from several other channels depending on your region; see your router manual for instructions on how to choose other channels.
+The default channel the router is shipped with is channel 11, you may choose from several other channels depending on your region; see your router or access point user manual for instructions on how to choose other channels.